ThomasAurelius/ThomasAurelius/README.md

 Full Stack Software Developer
 ------------------

-Results-driven Software Developer focusing on Java, Javascript, and React, with a keen interest in Machine Learning and AI.
+Results-driven Software Developer focusing on Java, Javascript, Ruby on Rails, and React, with a keen interest in Machine Learning and AI.
 I have a strong leadership background and enjoy mentoring other developers and supporting the community.
 Versatile and adaptive, I enjoy working on mulitple projects, both large and small, and am able to switch gears with ease.
 I have over 5 years of process improvement project management experience and a deep belief in the power of leaving everything better than I found it.

 * 🌍  I'm based in Austin, TX
 * ✉️  Freelance requests can contact me at [contact@thomasgooch.pro](mailto:contact@thomasgooch.pro)